SaaS Security - Activating Office 365 Email

 |

-Read and write all groups |
+Read all groups |

-Used for mapping users to groups to properly assign policies to users.
-Groups are created and users are assigned to them to apply Protect (Inline) policy rules. |
+Used for mapping users to groups to properly assign policies to users. |

 Read and write all users' full profiles |